-9.2 Where one of the test specimens required for carrying out hardness testing, non-destructive testing to check for surface defects, or for carrying out a dimensional check fails to meet the requirements, a further random sample of 20 specimens (or 10 specimens in the case of batch sizes of $\leq$ 200) shall be taken of which all the test specimens shall satisfy the requirements.
+9.2 Where one of the test specimens required for carrying out hardness testing, non-destructive testing to check for surface defects, or for carrying out a dimensional check fails to meet the requirements, a further random sample of 20 specimens (or 10 specimens in the case of batch sizes of ≤ 200) shall be taken of which all the test specimens shall satisfy the requirements.
 Otherwise the entire test batch shall be regarded as unacceptable.
 For the hardness test, the manufacturer may present this batch for retesting once he has carried out a further heat treatment.
-If these test specimens shall be rejected for once and for all.
+If these test specimens still fail to satisfy the requirements, the entire batch shall be rejected for once and for all.